 On July 25, 2014, the FCA published a proposed rule in the Federal Register to revise the requirements governing the eligibility of investments for System banks and associations.
 The public comment period ended on October 23, 2014.
-The FCA expects to issue a final regulation in 2017.
-The proposed investment regulations are expected to have a minimal impact on the Association.
+The FCA expects to issue a final regulation in 2018.
 The stated objectives of the proposed rule are as follows:

-To strengthen the safety and soundness of System banks and associations,

-- To ensure that System banks hold sufficient liquidity to continue operations and pay maturing obligations in the event of market disruption, - To enhance the ability of the System banks to supply credit to agricultural and aquatic producers, - To comply with the requirements of section 939A of the Dodd-Frank Act, - To modernize the investment eligibility criteria for System banks, and - To revise the investment regulation for System associations to improve their investment management practices so they are more resilient to risk.
+- To strengthen the safety and soundness of System banks and associations, - To ensure that System banks hold sufficient liquidity to continue operations and pay maturing obligations in the event of market disruption, - To enhance the ability of the System banks to supply credit to agricultural and aquatic producers, - To comply with the requirements of section 939A of the Dodd-Frank Act, - To modernize the investment eligibility criteria for System banks, and - To revise the investment regulation for System associations to improve their investment management practices so they are more resilient to risk.